rshindooo/AutoQuizlet/README.md

 * Learned a lot
 * Updated the README
 * WONT CRASH ANYMORE (I hope)
+* Will now auto copy for you
+* EXE is a WIP
 # Instructions
 Dowload this by clicking the green code button and downloading ZIP